What is a Captain, Mate, or Pilot of a Water Vessel?

 The states with the most job growth for Captain, Mate or Pilot are Nevada, Georgia, and Tennessee.
 Watch out if you plan on working in Kentucky, Indiana, or Oregon.
 These states have the worst job growth for this type of profession.

-Average Captains, Mates, and Pilots of Water Vessels Salary
+Do Captains, Mates, and Pilots of Water Vessels Make A Lot Of Money?

 Captains, Mates, and Pilots of Water Vessels who work in Texas, Oregon, or Maryland, make the highest salaries.

-How much do Captains, Mates, and Pilots of Water Vessels make in each U.S. state?
+How much do Captains, Mates, and Pilots of Water Vessels make in different U.S. states?

 |State||Annual Mean Salary|

-Captains, Mates, and Pilots of Water Vessels Sector
+Below are examples of industries where Captains, Mates, and Pilots of Water Vessels work:

 More about our data sources and methodologies.